Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Strip berries from stems.
 Wash and sort out any blemished or moldy berries.
 Using a nylon straining bag (or with a press) mash and strain out the juice into the primary fermenter.
 Keeping all the pulp in the bag (with dried berries put in with chopped raisins), tie top, and place in primary.

-- Next stir in all the ingredients EXCEPT the wine yeast.
+- Next stir in all the ingredients except the wine yeast.
 Starting S.G 1.095- 1.100.
 Cover primary.

 - After 24 hours add yeast (we proofed it first).
 Cover primary.